Our Anti-Racist Practice

 1) Presentations from The Roots of Empathy conference

-2) Café session where three black fathers talked about their experience of raising children.
-Lovely, thoughtful guys, with some moments of revelation for this white father.
+2) Café session from Roots of Empathy conference where three black fathers talked about their experience of raising children.

 Team meeting activity looking at 'what we do well' and 'what we could do better'.

-At the team meeting we discussed how we could ensure we were an anti-racist organisation.
-The idea of setting up an Anti-Racist Practice Group (ARPG) was discussed and the people were asked to volunteer.
+At the monthly team meeting we discussed how we could ensure we were an anti-racist organisation.
+The idea of setting up an Anti-Racist Practice Group (ARPG) was discussed and four therapists stepped up to lead the project.